wenyan4work/SimToolbox/README.md

 The folder `Collision` contains the routines for LCP based collision resolution algorithms, supporting both OpenMP and MPI through `Trilinos`.

-The folder `Sylinder` contains a parallel `SylinderSystem` class for simulating rigid spherocylinders with overdamped dynamics.
+The folder `Particle` contains a parallel `ParticleSystem` class for simulating rigid spherocylinders with overdamped dynamics.
 A geometric constraint optimization method is implemented to resolve collisions.
 Parallel IO is also supported for each geometric primitive through the XML-based vtk routines.
 This code is used in my publications:

 1. Yan, Wen, Huan Zhang, and Michael J. Shelley.
 2019.
 “Computing Collision Stress in Assemblies of Active Spherocylinders: Applications of a Fast and Generic Geometric Method.”
 The Journal of Chemical Physics 150(6): 064109.